Allen Morris

 Learn more about investigation timelines and best practices.

-Schedule Urgent Consultation
+Schedule a Confidential Consultation

 Call (949) 573-4624

-Why Choose Allen Morris Investigations
+Why Choose California-Based Allen Morris Investigations

-Organizations choose Allen Morris Investigations for independent, impartial workplace investigations because of:
+California organizations choose Allen Morris Investigations for independent, impartial workplace investigations because of:

 • Specialized training in workplace investigations within education settings.